SAP-samples/teched2025-AD160/exercises/ex1/README.md

 3. Next, choose *Build an Application* from the available options
 4. Pick *SAP Build Code* to build your app
 5. Select *Full-Stack Application* as development configuration for your scenario
-6. Enter a project name, for example *maintenanceNotificationXXX*, where XXX is the number of your previously assigned user.
+6. Enter a project name, for example *incidentmanagementXXX*, where XXX is the number of your previously assigned user.
 (The number is added to the project name to make sure your project is different from the ones of other users of this tutorial in case you want to deploy the application to the SAP Business Technology Platform (BTP)).
 7. Under ''Development Stack'', select *Node.js*
 8. Click *create* to finalize the setup and start working on your application